-Our Group believes that the IT infrastructure in most of enterprises and institutions will be in multi and hybrid mode in near future.
-This means any workload can be shifted online to and fro between on-premises and cloud or between cloud and cloud.
-Where workload is placed suitably depends on different requirements or situations, say a workload under peak days can be placed in cloud manually or automatically during the days in order to give throughput to the workload to cater the short-term high demand.
-The local presence of key worldwide cloud service providers, given that the newly setup data centre located in Hong Kong of Amazon Web Services will likely be operating by the end of this year, will substantially drive the adoption of the solutions.
+Our Group believes that the IT infrastructure for most enterprises and institutions will be in multi and hybrid mode in near future.
+This means that any workloads can be shifted through online to and from between on-premises and cloud or between cloud and cloud.
+Where workload is placed suitably depends on different requirements and situations, let's say a workload under peak days can be placed in cloud manually or automatically during the days in order to give throughput to the workload to cater the short-term high demand.
+The local presence of key worldwide cloud service providers has driven the adoption of the solutions.

-(2) Digital Workspace
+(2) Container